CelerData/terraform-provider-celerdatabyoc/docs/resources/elastic_cluster_v2.md

 ~> The resource's API may change in subsequent versions to simplify user experience.

-Deploys a multi-warehouses based elastic CelerData cluster on AWS EC2 instances.
+Deploys a multi-warehouse elastic CelerData cluster on AWS EC2 instances.

 This resource depends on the following resources and data source: